bravosixgoingdark/digitech/README.md

 ### 4. Mitigations and Security Recommendations (Huy)

-Digital and Physical Security Recommendations
+Digital and Physical Security Recommendations from all 3 parts.
+Requires extensive work with the one who wrote the 3 parts.